-It also BRN issued 26,446 new RN licenses and issued 210,739 RN renewals.
+In FY 2020-21, BRN issued 43,066 new RN licenses and issued 214,223 RN renewals.

 RN Application Requirements.
 The BRN's primary license type is RNs.
-To qualify for an RN license, applicants must complete a high school education in the U.S. or its equivalent, complete an RN course of instruction prescribed by the BRN or its equivalent, pass the National Council Licensure Examination for RNs (NCLEX-RN), and pass a background check.22
+To qualify for an RN license, applicants must complete a high school education in the U.S. or its equivalent, complete an RN course of instruction prescribed by the BRN or its equivalent, pass the National Council Licensure Examination for RNs (NCLEX-RN), and pass a background check.

-RNs may apply for a California license either by examination or by endorsement.23 Applicants seeking licensure by examination are required to meet BRN's education requirements to qualify to take the NCLEX-RN.24 RN applicants may qualify to take the NCLEX-RN via one of the following methods:
+RNs may apply for a California license either by examination or by endorsement.
+Applicants seeking licensure by examination are required to meet BRN's education requirements to qualify to take the NCLEX-RN.
+RN applicants may qualify to take the NCLEX-RN via one of the following methods:

-- 1) Graduate from a BRN-approved RN pre-licensure educational program in California. - 2) Graduate from an RN pre-licensure educational program in another state that the BRN determines is equivalent to the minimum requirements established for an approved RN program in California. - 3) Graduate from an RN pre-licensure educational program in another country that the BRN determines is equivalent to the minimum requirements established for an approved RN program in California. - 4) Complete a BRN-approved licensed vocational nurse (LVN) to RN "bridge" program, which provides additional education not to exceed a maximum of 30-semester or 45-quarter units.25
+- 1) Graduate from a BRN-approved RN pre-licensure educational program in California. - 2) Graduate from an RN pre-licensure educational program in another state that the BRN determines is equivalent to the minimum requirements established for an approved RN program in California. - 3) Graduate from an RN pre-licensure educational program in another country that the BRN determines is equivalent to the minimum requirements established for an approved RN program in California. - 4) Complete a BRN-approved licensed vocational nurse (LVN) to RN "bridge" program, which provides additional education not to exceed a maximum of 30-semester or 45-quarter units.

-Licensure by endorsement is available to applicants who are actively licensed in another state, U.S. territory, or Canada.26 Applicants must have completed an educational program that meets California requirements and passed the NCLEX-RN or the historical State Board Test Pool Examination (SBTPE).
+Licensure by endorsement is available to applicants who are actively licensed in another state, U.S. territory, or Canada.
+Applicants must have completed an educational program that meets California requirements and passed the NCLEX-RN or the historical State Board Test Pool Examination (SBTPE).
 The BRN website specifies that the Canadian Comprehensive Examination is not accepted.
 Applicants licensed in other countries who have not passed either national examination are not eligible for endorsement and must qualify for and pass the NCLEX-RN as described under 3) above.

 RN Scope of Practice.
-Once licensed, RNs are authorized to perform health care functions that require a substantial amount of scientific knowledge or technical skill, including direct and indirect patient care; disease prevention and restorative measures; administration of medication and therapeutic agents; skin tests; immunizations; blood withdrawal; patient assessment, analysis, planning, and treatment implementation; and laboratory tests.
+Once licensed, RNs authorized to perform health care functions that require a substantial amount of scientific knowledge or technical skill, including direct and indirect patient care; disease prevention and restorative measures; administration of medication and therapeutic agents; skin tests; immunizations; blood withdrawal; patient assessment, analysis, planning, and treatment implementation; and laboratory tests.

 They may also perform additional functions under policies and protocols known as standardized procedures.
-While there are technically no limits on the functions that can be authorized under a standardized procedure, all standardized procedures must comply with BRN and Medical Board regulations, which require the functions to be tied to an RN's individual competence and the scope of physician, dentist, podiatrist, or clinical psychologist supervision.27
+While there are technically no limits on the functions that can be authorized under a standardized procedure, all standardized procedures must comply with BRN and Medical Board regulations, which require the functions to be tied to an RN's individual competence and the scope of physician or podiatrist supervision.

-24 BPC §§ 2866, 2872.2.
+BPC §§ 2866, 2872.2.

-22 BPC § 2736, CCR, tit.
+&lt;sup>21 BPC § 2736, CCR, tit.
 16, § 1412,

-25 BPC § 2736.6, CCR, tit.
+&lt;sup>24 BPC § 2736.6, CCR, tit.
 16, § 1429.

-26 BPC § 2732.1(b).
+&lt;sup>25 BPC § 2732.1(b).

-27 BPC § 2725(c)(2), CCR, tit.
+&lt;sup>26 BPC § 2725(c)(2), CCR, tit.
 16, §§ 1379, 1470-1474.